 Any driver who will turn nine (9) on or after June 1st of a racing season must remain in the Junior division until his/her 9th birthday.
 He or she may choose to remain in the Junior division for the remainder of the racing season.
 Drivers will be awarded points in the class in which they raced.
 No combining of points for a Junior and Senior classes.

-There will be practice on Friday night before the event.
-Fee is $5 per car.
+There will be no practice Friday night before the event.

 Each class will have a single two (2) minute round of practice Saturday morning.
 Depending on car count and weather, practice may be extended to be three (3) minutes per round at the race director’s discretion.
 At the conclusion of practice, heat races will begin.

 Cars are to be lined up for practice based on the “Practice Lineup Sheet” provided to each driver at sign in with the “Class Designation” taped to the front of the car.

 Each regional event will begin at 8:00AM with the Driver/Handler meeting unless otherwise posted, followed by practice, heats, lower mains, and A mains.
 All drivers and handlers must be present at the meeting to race the event(s) of the day.
 In the event of an unforeseen condition, all attempts will be made to run all events on Saturday and/or Sunday, on the weekend scheduled.
 The Dixie Shootout Board present at the event will make all decisions based on the circumstances.

 Fuel will not be supplied by the hosting tracks.
 Fueling station information for the purchase of 87 octane fuel can be obtained by going to the Tracks page on the Dixie Shootout website (About -> Tracks) or to the individual tracks’ websites.
 Gasoline and methanol may be checked at various times throughout the event.

 Transponders will not be utilized for Dixie Shootout regional races.

 Event Membership, Registration, and Fees